Cover Letter Tips for College Students and Recent Grads

 Employers want to know you can produce desirable results.
 Action verbs not only make your cover letter more engaging, but they also show you understand how to communicate in a direct, confident manner.
 Be sure to insert action verbs when describing your skills and any previous work experience.

 For example, you might write phrases like "increased high-intent traffic," "coordinated a successful newsletter campaign," or "boosted sales in the first quarter."
 You can also use action verbs to integrate keywords into your cover letter without these terms sounding out of place.

 Indeed maintains a list of nearly 200 action verbs you can use to get ideas.

 The final paragraph of a college student or recent graduate cover letter needs to seal the deal and get you an interview.
 The excited tone of your letter should also convey confidence as you delve into the specific aspects of the job and company you find attractive.
 Detail the broad goals you wish to achieve in this position and how you plan to bring value to the employer.

 Finally, express gratitude for the opportunity to apply and thank the hiring team for their time and consideration.
 You can also write that you'd be glad to discuss your qualifications more in person or over the phone.

 Carefully Edit and Proofread

-The job application process is competitive regardless of industry.
-When recruiters are sifting through piles of applications, a spelling or grammatical error can ruin your chances of getting an interview.
-After completing a first draft of your cover letter, take a 24-hour break.
-Then edit carefully, without relying entirely on spellcheck to spot all typos.
+When hiring managers sift through piles and piles of applications, a single spelling or grammatical error can destroy your chances of securing an interview.
+Once you finish the first draft of your cover letter, take a 24-hour break before going back to edit and proofread.
+Never rely solely on spellcheck to spot all typos.